cose-wg/cose-spec/draft-schaad-cose.md

 The columns of the registry are:

 {:br}
-key
+label
 : The value to be used to identify this algorithm.
-Algorithm keys MUST be unique.
-The key can be a positive integer, a negative integer or a string.
+Algorithm labels MUST be unique.
+The label can be a positive integer, a negative integer or a string.
 Integer values between 0 and 255 and strings of length 1 are designated as Standards Track Document required.
 Integer values from 256 to 65535 and strings of length 2 are designated as Specification Required.
 Integer values of greater than 65535 and strings of length greater than 2 are designated as first come first server.
-Integer values in the range -1 to -65536 are delegated to the "COSE Header Algorithm Key" registry.
+Integer values in the range -1 to -65536 are delegated to the "COSE Header Algorithm Label" registry.
 Integer values beyond -65536 are marked as private use.

 description
 : A short description of the algorithm.